Differential models for the Anderson dual to bordism theories and invertible QFT's, I: Introduction

 \subsection{Mathematical significance}

-In this subsection we explain our results from a mathematical point of view, especially its relation with the {\it differential cohomology theories}.
-Given a generalized cohomology theory $E^*$, its {\it differential extension} $\widehat{E}^*$, defined on manifolds, refines $E^*$ with additional differential-geometric data. $\widehat{E}^*$ itself is also called a {\it generalized differential cohomology theory}.
+In this subsection we explain our results from a mathematical point of view, especially their relation with the {\it differential cohomology theories}.
+Given a generalized cohomology theory $E^*$, a {\it differential extension} $\widehat{E}^*$, defined on manifolds, refines $E^*$ with additional differential-geometric data. $\widehat{E}^*$ itself is also called a {\it generalized differential cohomology theory}.
 For example, $H^2(X; \Z)$ classifies line bundles on $X$, whereas $\widehat{H}^2(X; \Z)$ classifies hermitian line bundles with connections on $X$.
 See \ref{subsec_diffcoh} for necessary backgrounds.

 One interesting point of the construction of $(\widehat{I\Omega_{\mathrm{dR}}^G})^*$ lies in its similarity with the {\it differential character group} of Cheeger-Simons \cite{CheegerSimonsDiffChar}, which is a model for differential ordinary cohomology theory.
 For the ordinary cohomology $H\Z^*$, there are several known models for its differential extension, and the relevant one for us is the {\it differential character group} $\widehat{H}_{\mathrm{CS}}^*(-; \Z)$ of Cheeger-Simons \cite{CheegerSimonsDiffChar} (Example \ref{ex_diff_character}).
 For a manifold $X$, $\widehat{H}_{\mathrm{CS}}^n(X; \Z)$ consists of pairs $(\omega, k)$, where \begin{itemize} \item A closed form $\omega \in \Omega_{\mathrm{clo}}^n(X)$, \item A group homomorphism $k \colon Z_{\infty, n-1}(X; \Z) \to \R/\Z$, \item $\omega$ and $k$ satisfy the following compatibility condition.
 For any $c \in C_{\infty, n}(X; \Z)$ we have